tensorflow/community/rfcs/20200612-stream-executor-c-api.md

 ## PlatformId

-Currently Platforms registered with StreamExecutor have an id parameter.
+StreamExecutor [Platform](https://cs.opensource.google/tensorflow/tensorflow/+/master:tensorflow/stream_executor/platform.h;l=114) has an id parameter.
+This parameter will be hidden from the C API and set internally by TensorFlow instead.

 ## Usage example